Highlights from the Ratings and Financial Report for Esports Entertainment Group Inc. (GMBL)

 GMBL’s Market Performance

-GMBL stocks went up by 0.36% for the week, with a monthly jump of 45.03% and a quarterly performance of -11.91%, while its annual performance rate touched -96.11%.
-The volatility ratio for the week stands at 28.02% while the volatility levels for the past 30 days are set at 23.86% for Esports Entertainment Group Inc. The simple moving average for the period of the last 20 days is 16.80% for GMBL stocks with a simple moving average of -61.56% for the last 200 days.
+GMBL stocks went down by -20.37% for the week, with a monthly jump of 4.07% and a quarterly performance of 1.36%, while its annual performance rate touched -97.27%.
+The volatility ratio for the week stands at 17.67% while the volatility levels for the past 30 days are set at 25.90% for Esports Entertainment Group Inc. The simple moving average for the period of the last 20 days is -11.66% for GMBL stocks with a simple moving average of -67.99% for the last 200 days.

 Analysts’ Opinion of GMBL